QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 ```

-You can request single dialog using code:
+You can request single dialog following the code:
 ```java
 String dialogId = ...;